BenoitM1/BenoitM1/README.md

 ### Hi there
 * My name is Benoit
 * I’m currently working on my portfolio
-* I’m currently learning everything I can about data
+* I’m currently learning everything I can on data
-* Fun fact:

 <!---
 To show an image on my profile